k21971/EvilHack/doc/evilhack-changelog.md

 - Change kitchen sink glyph and color
 - Adjust random item artifact chances again
 - Monsters can blind you with a camera
+- Monsters will use wands of slow monster offensively